awsdocs/amazon-chime-user-guide/doc_source/chime-chat.md

 # Using in\-meeting chat<a name="chime-chat"></a>

-Amazon Chime gives you two ways to chat—Amazon Chime chat and meeting chat\.
+Amazon Chime gives you two ways to chat—Amazon Chime chat and in\-meeting chat\.
 The topics in this section explain how to use in\-meeting chat\.
 For information about Amazon Chime chat, see [Collaborating using Amazon Chime chat](chime-using-chat.md)\.

 Remember these facts about in\-meeting chat\.
 + In\-meeting chat becomes available when a meeting starts, and it stops when a meeting ends\.